Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 • Level 2

-If you are seeking to communicate effectively in English, come and join one of our classes, where you can:
+If you want to communicate effectively in English, come and join one of our classes to:

-• Improve your reading, writing, listening, and speaking skills in a safe, supportive environment.
+• Improve your reading, writing, listening, and speaking skills in a safe and supportive environment

-• Increase your confidence in communicating in English with friends, at work and in everyday social situations.
+• Build confidence when communicating in English with friends, at work, and in everyday situations

 Why should I choose the course?